jdoleary/Spellmasons/TasksBackburner.md

   - Maybe this happened because I was alt-tabbed when he took his turn

-- Clean up onDataQueue (is it still necessary?)
 - Fix replay?

+  - This should be easy now that onDataQueue has been restored

 - Taunt totem
 - Tile effects